 How Do I Thicken Sweet and Sour Sauce?

-To thicken your sweet and sour sauce, use a cornstarch slurry.
-Simply mix cornstarch with water and add it to the boiling sauce.
-Let it simmer for a little time to reach your desired thickness.
-If it’s not thick enough, keep adding more slurry until you achieve the perfect thick consistency for your recipe.
+To thicken sweet and sour sauce, use a cornstarch slurry.
+Mix cornstarch with water and add to the boiling sauce.
+Simmer until it reaches your desired thickness, adding more slurry if needed for the perfect consistency.

 How Does It Get Its Red Color?

-The red color in our homemade sweet and sour sauce comes from ketchup, which adds both flavor and its signature hue.
-Unlike some recipes and restaurants that use food coloring, we rely on ketchup for the natural red color.
+The red color in homemade sweet and sour sauce comes from ketchup, adding both flavor and its signature hue.
+Unlike other recipes that use food coloring, we keep it natural.

 Do I Have To Use Red Food Coloring?